24 September 2024

 Critical things to bring?

-A water container to refill as you travel.
+Bring a water container to refill as you travel.
 For Pantanal, I shopped a grocery and purchased a 2/3-gallon jug of water.
 Probably no water is potable outside the big cities.

 Yes, bring lots of sunscreen and a hat!
 A broad rimmed hat is better as baseball caps will not adequately protect your face from the sun.
 Sunscreen is inexpensive and readily available in Brasil.